UPGON/cenfind/README.md

-# Centrack
+# cenfind

 A command line interface to score centrioles in cells.

 ## Overview

-If you want to read about Centrack, head to the Introduction.
+If you want to read about cenfind, head to the Introduction.
 If you want to process projection head to Routine use.
-If you want to install centrack, head to Set up the environment for centrack
+If you want to install cenfind, head to Set up the environment for cenfind

 ## Introduction

-Centrack is a command line interface to detect centrioles in immunofluorescence images of human cells.
+cenfind is a command line interface to detect centrioles in immunofluorescence images of human cells.
 Specifically, it orchestrates :

 - the z-max projection of the raw files,